ansible/lightbulb/tools/aws_lab_setup/README.md

         ssh-add ~/.ssh/ansible.pem

 1. Create an Access Key ID and Secret Access Key.
 Save the ID and key for later.
 See [AWSHELP](aws-directions/AWSHELP.md) for a detailed howto.

-1. Create an Amazon VPC: in the AWS management console click on "Services", and underneath "Networking & Content Delivery" pick "VPC".
-In the new dashboard, click on "Start VPC Wizard" and follow the guide.
-Accept all default, but providing a meaningful VPC name helps if others use the same AWS account.
-After the creation of the VPC, search for the VPC and write down the "VPC ID".
-Also, on the left side of the VPC dashboard pick "Subnets", filter the table for your VPC and write down the "Subnet ID".

 1. Install `boto` and `boto3`.